Aasee (Münster)

-Lead

 Lake Aasee is an artificial lake in Münster, Westphalia.

 Geography

 The lake lies southwest of the city center.
 It has an area of 0.402 km2 and is approximately 2.3 km long.
 It is 2 m at its deepest point.
 The lake is surrounded by numerous green spaces and trees, which makes it the largest recreational area in the city of Münster.

 The lake blocks the water of Münster's Aa River and protects the city from flooding.
 It also provides cool air for the city, because mainly southwest air masses are cooled above the lake.
 Therefore, it has an important ecological and urban planning function for the city.
 This also applies to the increasingly natural environment around the lake, which offers breeding grounds and habitat areas for many species and as a result makes it a popular recreation area for the citizens of Münster.
 The water level fluctuates by up to a meter (39 inches).